TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - **Irrigation automation:** Watering recommendations and the `apply_irrigation_plan` bridge need the **irrigation_automation** entitlement.
 Cloud roles like `irrigation` or `premium` grant this, while free users see a descriptive Home Assistant error when calling the service.
 - **Organisation administration:** Cloud-managed teams expose multi-tenant tooling only when the active organisation role is elevated (e.g., admin/manager).
 Attempting those flows without the entitlement returns a guidance error rather than altering configuration.

 The current entitlements are exposed in diagnostics (cloud connection sensors and the `profile_provenance` service response).
 This makes it easy to audit which premium tiers are active and ensures free installs continue operating gracefully.
+A dedicated **Feature entitlements** diagnostic sensor is also created so dashboards and automations can react to the active plan without diving into diagnostics files.

 ## Lifecycle & Yield Tracking

 - **Capture cultivation milestones:** Call the `record_cultivation_event` service to log inspections, pruning, transplanting, or custom milestones.
 Logged events immediately update the diagnostic **Event Activity** sensor with totals, last-event metadata, and tag breakdowns.
 - **Harvest history made visible:** `record_harvest_event` continues to append harvests while now feeding the **Yield Total** sensor.
-The sensor exposes cumulative grams harvested, average yield per harvest, density metrics, and contributor weights for species rollups.
+The sensor exposes cumulative grams harvested, average yield per harvest, density metrics, contributor weights for species rollups, and rolling 7/30/90-day windows (including fruit counts and days-since-last harvest) so dashboards can chart weekly momentum without extra templates.
 - **Nutrient cadence at a glance:** The **Feeding Status** sensor reflects nutrient applications recorded via `record_nutrient_event`, including the days since the last feeding and product usage summaries, making it easy to keep irrigation schedules on track.
 - **Species rollups:** All cultivation, nutrient, and harvest events aggregate to the species profile so you can compare cultivars and monitor organisation-wide cadence without leaving Home Assistant.
+- **Lineage safeguards:** If a profile references a species or parent that no longer exists, Home Assistant raises a Repairs issue with direct guidance on which profile needs fixing.
+Resolving the linkage automatically clears the warning so inheritance falls back to normal.
 - **Cloud-ready statistics:** Enabling cloud sync now streams the latest computed yield, nutrient, and event snapshots (with per-entity vector clocks) so remote dashboards and APIs stay in lockstep with the on-prem analytics.
+- **Manual sync controls & telemetry:** The new `cloud_sync_now` service lets you trigger an immediate push/pull cycle, while dedicated cloud diagnostics sensors expose offline queue reasons, last manual runs, and connection health so you can see when pending events are waiting for connectivity.

+### Long-term history export

+- **Append-only JSONL logs:** Every event recorded through the Home Assistant services is mirrored to JSON Lines files under `config/custom_components/horticulture_assistant/data/local/history/<profile_id>/`.
+Four files are maintained per profile (`run_events.jsonl`, `harvest_events.jsonl`, `nutrient_events.jsonl`, `cultivation_events.jsonl`) so external dashboards or notebooks can consume lifecycle data without scraping the recorder database.
+- **Auto-generated manifest:** A `history/index.json` file keeps event counters and the last updated timestamp for each profile, enabling quick audits of which plants have fresh activity.
+The exporter writes atomically so dashboards can safely tail the files while Home Assistant appends new entries.
+- **Documented file format:** Refer to [`docs/history_logging.md`](docs/history_logging.md) for examples, field descriptions, and guidance on integrating the logs with Pandas or other analytics stacks.
+- **CLI export helpers:** Use `python scripts/profile_manager.py export-history <profile_id> <log_name> -o out.csv --format csv` to convert the append-only feeds into CSV or prettified JSON for spreadsheets and notebooks.

+### Event payload validation

+- **Strict schema enforcement:** Every history service validates requests against the bundled JSON schemas before updating the registry.
+You will see a descriptive error in Home Assistant if a payload is missing required IDs, provides negative weights, or reports a pH outside the 0–14 range.
+- **Actionable profile warnings:** Profiles that fail schema validation now raise a persistent Home Assistant notification that lists the affected plants and the root causes.
+Fix the JSON or remove the override and the notification clears automatically.
+- **Troubleshooting aids:** The `home-assistant.log` file includes the full validation message, and the new [Data validation reference](docs/data_validation.md) summarises the key constraints with example failure responses.
+- **Reference dataset watchdog:** A background monitor checks the bundled catalogues and any local overrides every few hours.
+If a dataset fails to load, the integration raises a persistent notification identifying which file needs attention so corrupt overrides no longer go unnoticed.
+- **Schema-driven contributions:** When contributing new datasets or automation helpers, run `python -m jsonschema` against the schema fragments in `custom_components/horticulture_assistant/data/schema/` to verify custom payloads before opening a PR.

 ## Developing & Contributing